nsunami/postreview/content/post/2021-03-04-Postreview-Review-Rubrics-v2.md

 thumbnail:
 ---

-Below is the Postreview Reviewing Rubric.
+Below is the PostReview Reviewing Rubric.
 The rubric is intended to evaluate a already-published paper.
 To submit post-review use this link: https://forms.gle/duaU1KifW3KGCGCKA

 -----